clarapunzi/SC-CE/Readme.md

 TODO datasets:
 - [ ] Add the winsconsin dataset (https://archive.ics.uci.edu/ml/datasets/Wisconsin+Breast+Cancer)
 - [ ] add income dataset
-- [ ] add the adult dataset
 TODO:
 - [ ] Separate the computation of the counterfactuals in chunks
 - [ ] test the other lore generators (check the naming of the saved files)
-- [ ] save the counterfactuals as well as the rule and the tree for each sample
 - [ ] add GROWING SPHERES

 TODO refactorings: